The Political Economy of Progressive Taxation in Pakistan

 Dr. Ali Cheema, Dr. Michael Best, Dr. Shandana Khan Mohmand, Dr. Adnan Qadir Khan, Dr. Ali Abbass, Dr. Michael Callen

-In this project, we will exploit the novel integrated urban property database for Lahore to examine the two valuation methods in terms of distributional fairness, revenue potential and buoyancy.
-We will simulate the distributional impact of shifting from the ARV system to a CV system that uses district collector (DC) rates as proxies for market values.
+The project aims to exploit the novel integrated urban property database for Lahore to examine the two valuation methods in terms of distributional fairness, revenue potential, and buoyancy.
+The project will simulate the distributional impact of shifting from the ARV system to a CV system that uses district collector (DC) rates as proxies for market values.
 The DC rates are based on property value surveys conducted by revenue officials and the land value declarations made by buyers at the time of purchase in the Government’s online e-stamping system.

 Political Centralization in the Punjab Canal Colonies